rsspp/fastclick/README.md

 balancer :: DeviceBalancer(DEV fd0, METHOD pianorss, VERBOSE 0, TIMER 100, CPUS $CPU, TARGET 0.75, STARTCPU -1, LOAD 0.90, RSSCOUNTER agg, AUTOSCALE 1, CYCLES realcpu, RETA_SIZE $RETA_SIZE, IMBALANCE_THRESHOLD 0.02, MANAGER flow);
 ```
-If a "MANAGER" is set up in DeviceBalancer, the RSS++ balancing module will call the `pre_migrate()` function of that element before writing the indirection table.
+If a "MANAGER" (in this case FlowIPManager) is set up in DeviceBalancer, the RSS++ balancing module will call the `pre_migrate()` function of that element before writing the indirection table.
 And the `post_migrate()` function will be called afterwise.
 The pre_migrate function save the moves to be operated (migration of bucket tables from one core to another) to be operated when a new assignation is observed on any given core.
 The post_migrate functions will read the number of packets in the queue and set up the per-bucket trigger at which a migration is to be considered as done by the NIC.
 The code of the flow table itself strictly follows the migration process explained in the paper.

 ## Parent's code